covscript-archives/covscript-vm/docs/src/binary_file/field_and_struct.md

 };
 ```

-The items of the `FieldClosure` structure are the following:
+The items of the `FieldFn` structure are the following:

 ##### name_index
 The value of the `name_index` item must be a valid index into the `string_pool` table.